 - Pull out dying or dead foxtail immediately.
 This normally takes between one to two weeks after applying the vinegar.
 Re-soak foxtails that are still growing after two weeks with more vinegar.

-- Note that vinegar is more potent on foxtail during the seedling state.
+- Note that vinegar is more potent on foxtail during the seedling stage.
 It is less effective for the matured foxtail.

 3. Use Urine

 Pouring urine onto your vegetation or lawn may sound weird, but it is as effective as vinegar.
-Urine has a strong organic alkaline substance; it is potent against foxtail like other herbicides.
+Urine has a solid organic alkaline substance; it is potent against foxtail like other herbicides.

 - You can buy “predator urine” products and apply them to your lawn or yard.
 They are usually used to repel small garden pests.
 You can also use such urine for herbicidal purposes.

-- Just like other control methods, multiple applications of urine may be needed for effective results.
+- Like other control methods, multiple applications of urine may be needed for effective results.
 You can also use it in conjunction with herbicide or with a physical removal method.
 Remove dying or dead foxtail with a garden hoe or your hand.

 - Note that human urine is cheaper and more effective at killing foxtail.
 Collect the urine and pour it at the base of the foxtail, aiming at the roots.